 Trim: You can clip video duration by setting start time and end time to keep the segment you want, or directly drag the slider to the exact point.

 Crop: Click "Crop" button to customize the frame size (4 modes: 16:9, 4:3, original, crop area) and crop out any black borders of the video.
 You can enter the number of pixels to crop from each side of the video, and the result video dimension will change; or use your mouse to drag the edges so that all the black border is gone.

 Rotate: Revolve the video to the needed angle.
 You can achieve horizontal flip & vertical flip, or realize to rotate 90° clockwise and rotate 90° counterclockwise.

 Effect: Click "Effect" button to set video brightness, contrast, and saturation for better output quality.

-Watermark: Check "Enable Watermark", and click "Image Watermark" or "Text Watermark" to add watermark to the video, then adjust the Transparency, Margin, and Watermark Size.
+Watermark: Check "Enable Watermark", and then click "Text" or "Picture" to add watermark to the video, then adjust the Transparency and watermark area.

 Enhance: In this tab, you can upscale your video resolution to get superb video quality, optimize brightness and contrast, and even remove video noise.